oracle/graal/compiler/docs/NativeBridgeProcessor.md

 ## Native bridge annotation processor

-The native bridge annotation processor generates code to simplify making calls between code executing in two disjoint JVM runtimes (e.g. Native Image and HotSpot) using a JNI interface.
+The native bridge annotation processor generates code to simplify making calls between code executing in two disjoint JVM runtimes (e.g. Native Image and HotSpot) by generating stubs for calling foreign methods using a JNI interface.
 The processor can bridge interfaces, classes, and classes with custom dispatch.
+A single stub can bridge either a single class or a single interface.
 The supported data types are Java primitive types, `String`, arrays of primitive types, and foreign reference types.
 Custom types are supported using marshallers registered in the `JNIConfig.Builder`.

-### Code generation

 The processor processes the [@GenerateHotSpotToNativeBridge](https://github.com/oracle/graal/blob/master/compiler/src/org.graalvm.nativebridge/src/org/graalvm/nativebridge/GenerateHotSpotToNativeBridge.java) and [@GenerateNativeToHotSpotBridge](https://github.com/oracle/graal/blob/master/compiler/src/org.graalvm.nativebridge/src/org/graalvm/nativebridge/GenerateNativeToHotSpotBridge.java) annotations.
-In a single stub, the processor can bridge either a single class or a single interface.

-#### Bridging an interface
+### Bridging an interface

 In the following example, we generate both HotSpot to Native Image and Native Image to HotSpot bridges for a `Calculator` interface.